alblak52yeei/mtasa-residence-api/README.md

 **Documentation**

-Getting information (Server side only):
+Getting information (Server side only and the player must be logged in):
 ```lua
   -- Export:
   exports['mtasa-residence-api']:GetPlayerCountry( player ) -- country